Aceship/Alice-Gear-Aegis-EN-Text/README.md

 ## Install Translation pack

-Copy `Autotranslator/translation` folder to `alicegearaegisexe/bepinex` folder
+Copy the content of the  `Autotranslator` folder to `alicegearaegisexe/bepinex` folder

-Copy `AutoTranslatorConfig.ini` to `alicegearaegisexe/bepinex/config` folder
+It includes a plugin fix that resize the text box to follow the translated text

 if you have question you can ask `Aceship#8579` in discord